RHRA COVID-19 Dashboard

 Please refer to the COVID-19 dashboard for daily updates on active and resolved outbreaks, and staff and resident cases and associated deaths as reported by licensed retirement homes.

 There are over 770 licensed retirement homes in Ontario.
-As of September 21, less than two per cent (1.3%) of Ontario retirement homes report being in an active outbreak.
-More than 75 per cent (76.39%) of Ontario’s licensed retirement homes have not reported a COVID-19 outbreak.
-Of the 22 per cent of homes that did report an outbreak, almost all of the outbreaks have since been resolved.
+As of November 23, 2020, seven per cent (7.48%) of Ontario retirement homes have reported an active outbreak.
+Sixty-five per cent (65.94%) of Ontario’s licensed retirement homes have not reported a COVID-19 outbreak during the pandemic.